kamalmango/mvp/_PRESS-RELEASE.md

 ## Heading ##
-  > Name the product in a way the reader (i.e. your target customers) will understand.
+  > Name the product in a way the reader (i.e. your target customers) will understand. movely

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.
+One sentence only underneath the title. people who are looking to move to new city or are looking for osmething to do in their current city

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  The app give the user three options, pull up news from a certain city if they're curious, pull up near by restaurants if they're hungry or pull up nearby events if they're bored.

 ## Problem ##
-  > Describe the problem your product solves.
+  > Describe the problem your product solves. moving or traveling to a new city is usually a hassle, especially if you haven't been there before.
+You don't know the area, you don't know what to do or what is going in terms of news.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  Movely solves the problem by curating some necessary information into one place if you are traveling or moving to a certain city

 ## Quote from You ##
-  > A quote from a spokesperson in your company.
+  > A quote from a spokesperson in your company. movely is about helping you with our decision process, instead of searching the whole web for news, food or events and being lost in all of the results, we curate the most important ones for you so you could get the time to enjoy yourself

 ## How to Get Started ##
-  > Describe how easy it is to get started.
+  > Describe how easy it is to get started. as easy as going to the website and typing a city name

 ## Customer Quote ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  > Provide a quote from a hypothetical customer that describes how they experienced the benefit. movely helped me plan out my trip in terms of restaurants and events im going to.
+No research required, all i had to do is type in where im going

 ## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.
+  > Wrap it up and give pointers where the reader should go next. start using the app